chemiker/e.nigma-buttons/README.md

 See the FAQ in the repository [Wiki](https://github.com/chemiker/enigma-buttons/wiki).

 ## License & copyright
 This project is released under the MIT license.

+### Icons / Fonts

-It uses [Font Awesome](http://fontawesome.io) icons which is a project by Dave Gandy.
-Thanks for this Dave!
-Font Awesome fonts by Dave Gandy are released under [SIL OFL 1.1](http://scripts.sil.org/OFL).
+The plugin uses [Font Awesome](http://fontawesome.io) icons which is a project by Dave Gandy.
+Font Awesome fonts (Copyright by Dave Gandy) are released under [SIL OFL 1.1](http://scripts.sil.org/OFL).
 Font Awesome CSS files (shipped as part of this plugin's CSS file) by Dave Gandy are released under [MIT license](https://opensource.org/licenses/MIT).

+### Tests

+This repository ships with tests.
+The tests are based on ["sample-plugin"](https://github.com/wp-cli/sample-plugin).
+The following files are part of the package which is released under GPLv2 (Copyright by Daniel Bachhuber) and have been modified:

+* test/*
+* bin/*
+* .travis.yml
+* phpcs.xml.dist
+* phpunit.xml.dist

 ## Development
 As the plugin this is real free software you are very welcome to fork this project and do whatever you want with it :)